slateci/slate-catalog/incubator/grafana/README.md

 The `adminuser` and `adminPassword` fields in Grafana's `values.yaml` file (lines 23 & 24) are the username and password for the admin account created to login to the instance of Grafana that is installed.
 These should be changed from their defaults.

+After installing the app, use `slate instance info <instance-id>` to get the IP Address where Grafana may be accessed at.

 ## Configuration:
 These are options that may be configured in Grafana's `values.yaml` and/or `deployment.yaml` if desired.